bryanedds/Sedela/ReadMe.md

 ```

 This example demonstrates how Sedela can describe complex distributed systems using a mix of formal types and informal propositions.

 ---

+## 🧩 How Sedela Uses the Term *Semantics*

+The word **“semantics”** is heavily overloaded in computer science, so it’s important to clarify what it means in the context of Sedela.
+In programming‑language theory, *semantics* usually refers to the **behavior of a program when it runs**—for example:

+- **Operational semantics:** step‑by‑step execution rules
+- **Denotational semantics:** mapping programs to mathematical functions
+- **Axiomatic semantics:** reasoning about correctness

+Sedela does not use the term in this sense.

+### **Sedela’s semantics are about design meaning, not execution behavior.**

+Sedela is a **pure design language**, not a programming language.
+It has no interpreter, no runtime, and no notion of program execution.
+Instead, Sedela uses “semantics” to refer to the **meaning of a system’s structure**, including:

+- the meaning of types and type relationships
+- the meaning of categories (similar to type classes)
+- the meaning of architectural components
+- the meaning of domain concepts
+- the meaning of design intent

+This meaning can be expressed in two complementary ways:

+### **1. Formal semantics**
+Using algebraic data types, typed lambda calculus, categories, and witnesses.

+### **2. Informal semantics**
+Using natural‑language **propositions** to describe intent, behavior, or constraints that are too complex or unnecessary to formalize.

+Together, these form what Sedela calls **Semantic Design**: This approach allows Sedela to describe both rigorously defined components *and* partially specified or legacy systems where full formalization is impractical or undesirable.
+In short, **Sedela’s semantics describe what a system *means*, not how it *executes*.**

+---